Cannabis Strategy FAQs

 This Strategy focuses on promoting pharmacy professional knowledge, understanding and competency related to cannabis use and to use their knowledge and skills to educate patients, provide optimal patient care for those who use cannabis along with other medications and encourage professionals to contribute to a broader understanding of the use of cannabis among pharmacy patients and its impact on health outcomes.

 The College’s regulatory approach focuses on patient safety.
-It is not the College’s role to advocate for distribution within pharmacies.
-We believe that our position and our Strategy strike the right balance for Ontario so that safe access to cannabis is not impeded while recognizing that Ontario pharmacy professionals should play a role in how people use cannabis in the context of their health care experience, regardless of where it is distributed.
+It is not the College’s role to advocate for dispensing within pharmacies.
+We believe that our position and our Strategy strike the right balance for Ontario so that safe access to cannabis is not impeded while recognizing that Ontario pharmacy professionals should play a role in how people use cannabis in the context of their health care experience, regardless of where it is sold.

 With the recognition that the dispensing of cannabis for medical use within pharmacy is currently not permitted within the existing legal framework, the Ontario College of Pharmacists would not oppose any federal or provincial legislation that would permit the dispensing of non-smoked forms of cannabis for medical use within pharmacies, would not oppose legal dispensing for medical use within pharmacies regardless of whether cannabis is approved as a drug by Health Canada or whether it receives an assigned Drug Identification Number provided that sufficient quality control measures are put in place by Health Canada, and opposes the distribution by pharmacies of any forms of cannabis for the exclusive use or purpose of smoking, and in accordance with any provincial legislation.